-Common cold meds may pose health threatsMarch 19th, 2014 by Steven Reinberg, Healthday Reporter in Medications /
+Common cold meds may pose health threatsMarch 19, 2014 by Steven Reinberg, Healthday Reporter in Medicine & Health / Medications

 (HealthDay)—Over-the-counter sinus and pain remedies that combine two common ingredients—phenylephrine and acetaminophen—might cause serious side effects such as high blood pressure, dizziness and tremors, New Zealand researchers warn.